 To contact a barrister at Unity Street Chambers under the public access scheme, please phone on 0117 906 9789 and ask to speak to the Clerks or send an email to Clair Wadden, the Senior Clerk.
 She will email or fax you a form to check whether the case can be done under the scheme, which you can email, fax or post back to us.

-You will then be asked to come into Chambers to meet the barrister and confirm that the work can be done by him.
-At that meeting you will be given an agreement between you and the individual barrister which you can sign and return by email, fax or post if you are happy to instruct the barrister to do the work.
+You will then be asked to come into Chambers to meet the barrister and confirm that the work can be done by them, unless they decide you can just send the papers into Chambers by email or post.
+If you meet the barrister, you will be given an agreement between you and the individual barrister which you can sign and return by email, fax or post if you are happy to instruct the barrister to do the work.
+Otherwise we ask that you email back the completed form and bring in documents so we can check your identity to comply with anti-money laundering requirements.